-Do not change the "management," "organizational studies," or "leadership" WikiPedia pages.
+Do not change the "leadership," "management," "motivation", "negotiation", "organizational studies", or "strategic management" WikiPedia pages.
 These pages are comprehensive enough already.

 Deliverable:

 You must submit a printed document on the day shown on the course outline.
 The document is a printout of the Wikipedia page that you have changed.
 The printout may be several pages, depending on the length of the Wikipedia page.
 Using a pen, please circle or highlight the addition(s) or change(s) that you made to the Wikipedia page.
 There should be at least two circles or highlights-one for the addition to the content (including the relevant citation), and one for the addition of the reference.